neurobagel/api/README.md

 curl http://127.0.0.1:8000/query?sex=snomed:248152002
 ```
 The response should be a list of dictionaries containing info about datasets with participants matching the query.

+### `uv`
+We use `uv` to facilitate dependency management and reproducible environments.
+If setting up a local Python development environment, install `uv` following the [docs](https://docs.astral.sh/uv/getting-started/installation/).

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

 ### Python
 #### Install dependencies